 - Build communication and people skills.
 Since approved cosmetology programs include hands-on instruction, it would be beneficial to use the time in practical sessions to build strong listening and verbal skills with clients, other students and instructors.
 Since nail techs rely on clients, having strong people skills is a definite advantage.

 - Practice skills learned in the training program.
 Nail technicians should have an artistic eye and possess a steady hand to create nail art or apply various treatments, polishes or extensions.
 Students can practice new skills acquired during their training programs outside of the classroom setting by opting for self-practice or practicing on willing volunteers like friends and family.

 Step 2: Get a State License

-State have different requirements for licensing nail technicians or cosmetologists.
+States have different requirements for licensing nail technicians or cosmetologists.
 To become eligible for licensing, most state regulatory boards require the completion of a minimum number of hours of classroom and practical cosmetology instruction given through an approved program.
-After a student meets training requirements, some states may grant licensure at that point; others can require successfully passing an examination that includes both written and practical components.
+After a student meets training requirements, some states may grant licensure at that point.
+Other states may require successfully passing an examination that includes both written and practical components.